Project-Sloth/ps-housing/README.md

 # Usage
 - Players can decorate their houses and apartments with a full selection of furniture and decorations (included a wide variety of custom housing props)
 - Provides support for housing and apartments and is a full replacement for qb-apartments and qb-housing
+  - When a player first spawns after enabling ps-housing, they will have to choose an apartment.
+Once they spawn in the stashitems from their previous qb-apartment will be migrated to their new apartment stash.
 - Allows players to purchase and list houses for sale through `bl-realtor` and the realtor job
 - Houses come with personal garages
 - Houses and apartments come with personal wardrobes and stashes